akimittal/Sansera/README.md

-Created a little dashboard on MTAR Technologies Ltd
-To show the investment thesis
+Created a little dashboard on MTAR Technologies Ltd to show the investment thesis, feedback is welcome!
-Feedback is welcome